sazio/sazio.github.io/_pages/Projects.md

 ### Visual detection of elementary image features during natural behaviour

-Work led by Jun Yang at ENS, Paris.
+* Work led by Jun Yang at ENS, Paris.
+The project involved a VR experiment and training different DNNs.
 My contribution is essentially on the DL part.
 Submitted to ECVP 2025
 *  Used deep neural networks to predict human perceptual decisions from trial-by-trial judgments, demonstrating that both local feature analysis and global scene context contribute equally to visual decision-making in naturalistic environments